BrawlRoles/Docs/overview/server-registration.md

 {% endhint %}

 {% hint style="danger" %}
-A user account can only register on server, if you want to register a 2nd server, please use an alternative account.
-Also leaving our support server, will result in de-registration of your server, because we cannot inform you about the news anymore.{% endhint %}
+There can only be one server per user account registered.
+If you want to register a 2nd server, please use an alternative account.
+Also leaving the support server, will result in de-registration of your server, because we cannot inform you about the news anymore.{% endhint %}

 ###Where can I find my Server Id?